 So, it will make you better at cognitive skills.

-It reduces stress and controls anxiety.
+2. Meditation reduces stress and controls anxiety

 Dealing with stress is the most common reason people try meditation.